alecl303/TheSultansOfSuggestion/project-description.md

   * Bullet controllers are each attached to a special bullet prefab that is later referenced for instantiation by an attack.
 * Scene Transition / DontDestroyOnLoad
   * Manages scene index by iterating through a set of dialogue canvas objects and then incrementing the scene value.
-  * This also sends specific game objects into the DontDestroyOnLoad hierarchy in order to preserve changes from different scenes.
+  * This also sends specific game objects into the [DontDestroyOnLoad](https://github.com/alecl303/TheSultansOfSuggestion/blob/main/TheSultansOfSuggestion/Assets/Scripts/DontDestroyOnLoad.cs) hierarchy in order to preserve changes from different scenes.
 * Buff/Debuff Cards
   * After all enemies are defeated, the EnemySpawner object which contains the script of the same name, will call EnableStory from DontDestroyOnLoad, enabling the first story box.
 Once the continue button is clicked, the card selection screen will be enabled from DontDestroyOnLoad.
-The card selection will randomly generate 3 cards, each one with a different positive aspect (either a passive, weapon, or spell) and debuff displayed in a separate text box.
+The [CardSelectionController](https://github.com/alecl303/TheSultansOfSuggestion/blob/main/TheSultansOfSuggestion/Assets/Scripts/Card%20Selection/CardSelectionController.cs) will randomly generate 3 cards, each one with a different positive aspect (either a passive, weapon, or spell) and debuff displayed in a separate text box.
 Each card is a button that, when clicked, will apply its card's buff and debuff and any corresponding HUD changes.
 Inside of each card selection function, a function is called to disable the CardSelection to reset the cycle for the EnemySpawner and enable the next story box.
 This story box’s continue button will increment to the next scene via the DontDestroyOnLoad.

 # Sub-Roles